phngyn/Webscrape_Rings/README.md

 # Webscrape IDoNowIDont
-Idinid is a 2nd hand marketpalce for rings, watches, and jewlery.
-It's like Craigslist or Facebook Marketplace for used jewlery, but the filtering UI is limited.
+Idinid is a 2nd hand marketplace for rings, watches, and jewelry.
+It's like Craigslist or Facebook Marketplace for used jewelry, but the filtering UI is limited.
 To get around the clunky design, we use `requests` and `BeautifulSoup4` to parse the marketplace for all listing attributes.

 Each listing has a varied number of attributes (e.g. some rings have side stones and have fields for the side stones), so we save the data in dictionary format and export to `json` format.